-The entry-level Cloud Essentials+ certification covers specific cloud security concerns and measures, as well as risk management, incident response and compliance.
+The entry-level Cloud Essentials+ certification covers cloud security concerns and measures, as well as risk management, incident response and compliance.
 Six months to one year of IT business analyst experience, along with some cloud technology experience, is recommended.
-The more in-depth Cloud+ certification covers how access control, security troubleshooting and disaster recovery.
-Two to three years of system administration or networking experience is recommended, as well as CompTIA Network+ and Server+ certification.
+The more in-depth Cloud+ certification covers access control, security troubleshooting and DR. Two to three years of system administration or networking experience is recommended, in addition to CompTIA Network+ and Server+ certifications.

 EXIN offers many security and cloud courses.
 Its Certified Integrator Secure Cloud Services certification is granted when specific cloud computing and security qualifications are met.
-These include achieving three EXIN or CCC certifications:
+These include achieving three EXIN certifications: